By WAYNE PARRY Associated Press

 ATLANTIC CITY, N.J.
 (AP) – A new report predicts 18 states will introduce bills to regulate sports betting this year, with 11 having a good chance of passing one.

 Eilers & Krejcik Gaming, which tracks gambling legislation nationwide, says that’s just the minimum; the firm predicts more than 30 states could introduce sports betting bills.

-The maneuvering takes place as the Supreme Court prepares to hear a case brought by New Jersey that seeks to legalize sports betting.
-Federal law now forbids sports gambling in all but four states: Delaware, Montana, Nevada and Oregon.
+The U.S. Supreme Court this year will decide a case brought by New Jersey that seeks to overturn a ban on sports betting in all but four states: Delaware, Montana, Nevada and Oregon.

 States listed as likely to introduce a sports betting bill are: Massachusetts; Rhode Island; New York; New Jersey; West Virginia; South Carolina; Georgia; Florida; Illinois; Michigan; Iowa; Minnesota; Louisiana; Mississippi; Oklahoma and California.
 Indiana and Kentucky already have introduced bills.

 © Copyright 2018 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten or redistributed.